 Services that are covered for you What you must pay when you get these services Diabetes self-management training, diabetic services and supplies For all people who have diabetes (insulin and non-insulin users).
 Covered services include: Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, continuous glucose monitoring (CGM) sensors, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
 Continuous Glucose Monitoring (CGM) monitors and CGM transmitters For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custommolded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
 Coverage includes fitting.
-Diabetes self-management training is covered under certain conditions.
-Diabetic supplies and services are limited to specific manufacturers, products and/or brands.
+Diabetes self-management training is covered under certain conditions. these services Diabetic supplies and services are limited to specific manufacturers, products and/or brands.
 Quantity limits may apply.
 Contact the plan for a list of covered supplies.
 You pay: \$0 of the cost for each Medicare-covered diabetes supply item listed when purchased at an AvMed network pharmacy.
 20% for CGM monitors and transmitters purchased at an AvMed network pharmacy.
 20% for shoes/inserts There is no coinsurance, copayment, or deductible for the Medicare-covered diabetes self-management training.
-Services received in addition to, or in conjunction with, diabetes self-management training.
-You will pay a \$0 copay per office visit for Specialists.
+Services received in addition to, or in conjunction with, diabetes self-management training from Specialists may be subject to a separate office visit cost sharing.
+You will pay a \$0 copay per office visit for specialists.